Together, we can improve the lives of more individuals and the well-being of more communities.

 In addition to the selected projects and clients listed below, Diffusion Associates team members have individually worked on a variety of projects with many clients including the Bill & Melinda Gates Foundation, Robert Wood Johnson Foundation, the National Science Foundation, the National Institutes of Health, and numerous other State and Federal agencies and nonprofits.

 Scaling what works is a crucial component of systems change.
 How to scale (“pathways”), whom to involve (“partnerships’), and retention of program quality (“fidelity”) are three strategic decisions that are critical to the scaling out of effective social programs.
 This study explores these strategic decisions, how they are related, and how they can work in concert.
+Funded by the Wallace Foundation.

-Rehumanizing Math Early On
+Rehumanizing Math Early ON

 A Collaborative Approach